Robbery Risks At The ATM

 - Having the ATM in an area that is accessible, but not secluded

 - Listening to any safety concerns from customers, and taking timely action to address such concerns

 Sometimes, these precautions are not carried out properly.
 When a bank is negligent or inadequate in their safety measures, consumers can face harm like robbery, sexual assault, or physical assault.
-An injured consumers may have a premise liability case if
+An injured consumer may have a premise liability case if

 - The bank or business had a duty to provide a safe environment